SFP VoIP E1 Converter

 SFP VoIP E1 module connected via Ethernet switch

-The support of ISDN PRI (DSS1, QSIG, Q.931) and R2 MFC signaling protocols used on the PSTN network allows the equipment to be used for the reconstruction and upgrade of legacy PBX used on the network.
+The support of ISDN PRI (DSS1, QSIG, Q.931), R2 MFC and R1.5 signaling protocols used on the PSTN network allows the equipment to be used for the reconstruction and upgrade of legacy PBX used on the network.

 SFP VoIP E1 Converter connect block shema